TasS-RV/hello-world/README.md

 # hello-world
 Tutorial for Github Repositories

-Programming nub learning how to use Git - started far too late
+Programming nub learning how to use Git - started quite late into programming experience!

-Really hope I can make good use of this
+This is not a project: just testing out and playing around with Git.

-https://www.youtube.com/watch?v=FdZecVxzJbk&t=223s - continue watching this video
+https://www.youtube.com/watch?v=FdZecVxzJbk&t=223s - continue watching this video for some guidance.